Idea for a very open ID

 • more?

-In this blog post, developer Luis Farzati emphasizes that:
+In his identity resolution related post, developer Luis Farzati emphasizes that:

 the objective is to allow the user to input whatever wanted [in order] to login… If it exists as a valid username out here, we’ll find it and suggest it!

-I think the motivation for this was to facilitate user transition and comfort with the URL-based format of Open ID.
-A demo is available here.
-Luis named it The Smart Identity Resolver Widget, licensed under CC/license/by-sa/3.0 unported.
+Luis Farzati’s Smart Identity Resolver Widget is on Github.
+A demo is included.
 I tried it.
 The widget easily found my Twitter and YouTube user names.
 It did not work with my Open ID URL.
-But Open ID requires a bit of fussing, the first time I use it in a slightly different context.
+That was not surprising, as Open ID requires a bit of fussing, the first time I use it in a slightly different context.

 Profile choices returned by Smart Identity widget